gravitational/teleport/rfd/0084-license-expiration-warnings.md

 TCTL - on any "tctl" command when expired.
 When the user uses any "tctl" command the appropriate license warning will be displayed if expired.
-Similar to 'tsh status' this will be all alerts that have 'high severity' which the expired license alerts will be included in.
+Similar to 'tsh status' this will be all alerts that have 'high severity' which the the expired license alerts will be included in.

 ### Example outputs